Mommy Minute: How to treat a cold at home

-If you’re suffering from a cold, you may be desperate to try different remedies with hopes of feeling better.
+(WHTM) — If you’re suffering from a cold, you may be desperate to try different remedies in hopes of feeling better.

 Neha Vyas, MD, family medicine physician with Cleveland Clinic, shares which ones are best to follow when recovering at home.